What are Probiotics

 With the start of 2016, the popularity and awareness of probiotics increased like never before.
 From drinks and foods, to hygiene products and digestive medicines, there are new products everyday containing probiotics.
 But what are probiotics?
 And is it necessary to buy special supplements labeled as "probiotic" to introduce these wonderful microbes into your health routine?

+All life has come from microbes, and all life on this planet needs microbes.
 Humans, as well as other animals, have something called a microbiome.
 This is the population of microbes that naturally lives on you and inside of you.

 If you were to count cell for cell... the cells making up your body are only 10% human cells.
 The other 90% are microbial cells you carry around everyday.
-Weird right?
 When scientists were trying to sequence the human genome by collecting samples from the bodies of people all over the world, they found something unexpected.
 To sequence all of the DNA of the human body, the DNA had to be collected.
 So they started pulling DNA from saliva samples, stool samples, skin samples, mucus samples etc. from many different humans in many different places.
 Weird thing is...
 90% of the DNA that they were collecting out of the samples wasn't human.
 It was microbial!
 Amazing right?
 On your body right now, gene for gene, you are only about 10% human.
 The rest of the DNA on your body is from lovely microbes.

 The human microbiome has a natural healthy balance, and many factors influence the composition of an individual's microbiome.
 Everything from diet and exercise, to the soap you use, to how much time you spend enjoying the outdoors, influences what microbes are populating your body.
 Unfortunately, the makeup of your microbiome can easily be thrown off balance resulting in a not so healthy population of microbes.
 A bout of the stomach flu, the use of antibiotics, bathing with harsh soaps, eating processed food and not going outdoors enough can take a negative toll on the delicate microbial population you carry around.
 This is where probiotics come in handy.